trinodb/trino/docs/src/main/sphinx/connector/iceberg.md

 (iceberg-add-files)=
 #### Add files

-The connector can add files from tables or locations if `iceberg.add_files-procedure.enabled` is set to `true` for the catalog.
+The connector can add files from tables or locations to an existing table if `iceberg.add_files-procedure.enabled` is set to `true` for the catalog.

-Use the procedure `system.add_files_from_table` to add existing files from the Hive table or `system.add_files` to add existing files from specified locations.
+Use the procedure `system.add_files_from_table` to add existing files from a Hive table or `system.add_files` to add existing files from a specified location to an existing table.

 The data files must be the Parquet, ORC, or Avro file format.

 :::{warning}